 Location contributes to company culture

-Location has an important effect on company culture.
-This is important inside the physical space, like if you want an open plan layout that encourages free movement of staff, you will require a space that has architecture to support this vision.
+The location has an important effect on company culture.
+This is important inside the physical space like if you want an open-plan layout that encourages free movement of staff, you will require a space that has the architecture to support this vision.
 It also extends to the area beyond the office doors.
 So for example, if there are lots of bars in the area and you employ many single millennials, they may socialize locally after work.
 This will affect how your staff relate to each other and build your company culture from the inside out.

 Location effects accessibility